logo

 “Who told you that?
 The bartender?”
 I remembered the crazy theory my other weird friend had.

 The junkie didn’t hear my last question.
-He had already entered the phase of total unresponsiveness—probably because of the strong emotions he had experienced for the last fifteen minutes—and his eyes were watery now, and I couldn’t see any sign of reason in them.
+He had entered the phase of total unresponsiveness—probably because of his intense emotions over the past fifteen minutes.
+His eyes were watery now, and I couldn’t see any sign of reason in them.

 “Okay, you can fuck off!”
 I quickly said to get rid of him before he lost consciousness, here in my room.
 I really didn’t want to drag him along the corridor all the way to the elevator.

-It turned out I had definitely underestimated the bastard!
-I hadn’t even finished my fairly short last sentence yet when the jerk jumped up like a wound-up spring and shot himself toward the balcony door.
-It was just unbelievable seeing him do it so soon after he lay helpless at my feet.
-Before I knew it, he was gone—down from the fire escape platform on the fifth floor.
+As it turned out, I had underestimated the bastard.
+I hadn’t even finished my quite short last sentence yet when the jerk jumped up like a wound-up spring and shot himself toward the balcony door.
+It was simply unbelievable seeing him do it so soon after he lay helpless at my feet!
+Before I knew it, he was already gone—down from the fire escape platform on the fifth floor.

 I thought I would never see him again.
 I was sure he had suffered a terrible death, but when I stepped out onto the balcony and looked down, he was nowhere in sight.
 I could not see his lean body bouncing off the iron stairs, lying smashed on the broken sidewalk, or cuddling in some of the dumpsters nearby.
 He had vanished into thin air!

-Right at this moment, I heard someone banging on the door behind me.
+Right then, I heard someone banging on the door behind me.
 I quickly stepped into the room and went to unlock and answer it.
 It was Lara.
-She had just missed the show.
-As soon as I opened the door, she rushed inside, skirted around me, and flopped on the bed with her shoes on, puffing.
-She was sweating heavily; she literally had the appearance of someone who had crossed the Sinai desert on their way to the Promised Land!
+She had just missed the show!
+When I opened the door, she rushed inside, skirted around me, and flopped on the bed with her shoes on, puffing.
+She was sweating heavily and appeared as someone who had crossed the Sinai desert on their way to the Promised Land.

 “The weather’s just unbelievable!”
 I heard her swear after she took a deep breath.
 “My cunt feels like a stewed plum!”

 “Where have you been?”
-I asked her while ignoring the overly descriptive part at the end of her sentence.
+I asked her, ignoring the overly descriptive part at the end of her sentence.

 “Where haven’t I!”